 Commercial fishers make agreements with service providers qualified by the Canadian General Standards Board and designated by Fisheries and Oceans Canada.

-- Qualified at-sea monitoring companies
+- Designated at-sea observer companies

 - Becoming designated to provide at-sea monitoring services